alemar11/ios-watchos-tvos-macos-resources/README.md

 * [NORosettaView](https://github.com/natalia-osa/NORosettaView)
 * [NSView-ESSViewCategory](https://github.com/eternalstorms/NSView-ESSViewCategory) - A category on NSView that simplifies zoom-transitioning between two NSViews. `macOS`
 * [PWParallaxScrollView](https://github.com/wpsteak/PWParallaxScrollView)
+* [RevealingSplashView](https://github.com/PiXeL16/RevealingSplashView) - A Splash view that animates and reveals its content, inspired by Twitter splash.
 * [SKPanoramaView](https://github.com/sachinkesiraju/SKPanoramaView) - Create beautiful animated panorama views.
 Inspired by the intro view on the LinkedIn iOS app.
 * [SSUIViewMiniMe](https://github.com/sSegev/SSUIViewMiniMe) - A miniature replica of your UIView with an indicator of your location.
 * [TGDrawSvgPathView](https://github.com/Tibolte/TGDrawSvgPathView) - IOS helper class to draw animated paths from SVG files